Two or more years of pensionable service

 Also available are the You and your pension plan video series.
 These videos have been prepared just for you!
 Whether you’re entering the public service, planning your retirement, filling out forms or have already retired, these videos will provide you with great information about your public service pension plan.

-Preparing for Retirement
+Preparing for retirement

 To help you prepare for retirement, you can attend a Pre-retirement Seminar.
 This 2-3 day seminar have many components such as psychological, health, financial, legal and often the Plan Member Education Session.
-It is recommended that you attend this type of seminar at least five to ten years prior to retirement.
+It is recommended that you attend this type of seminar at least 5 to 10 years prior to retirement.
 Depending on the department, agency or Crown Corporation with whom you are employed, several types of retirement planning information sessions may be available to you.
 Consult your manager or learning coordinator for additional information or to register.

 Documents